Business Insurance for Entrepreneurs

 - Contents insurance — Contents insurance protects the assets that are in your business premises.
 This is a good option if you are renting a property as their property insurance may not cover your contents.

 - Business interruption— How much money would you lose if you had to shut down your business for a day?
-What would this sum be if this extending to over a week?
+What would this sum be if this extended to over a week?
 Protection for business interruption will ensure that loss of earnings are covered.

 - Auto insurance — If you are considering using your personal car for business, you need to ensure that your insurance policy covers more than just your personal usage of your vehicle.
 You will need to insure any vehicles that your business owns.